Before I head into the meeting, I wanted to send you this article about the seven worst foods for a cold.

-I am at an exclusive fitness mastermind meeting where I am learning from the many of the best fitness bloggers and YouTubers in the world on how to better help my friends, fans and family through my blog, YouTube videos and emails.
+I am at an exclusive fitness mastermind meeting where I am learning from many of the best fitness bloggers and YouTubers how to better help my friends, fans, and family through my blog, YouTube videos, and emails.

-I know right now it is hot and sunny but before we know it is going to be fall season again.
-Knowing these foods will definitely help you overcome your cold.
+It’s currently hot and sunny, but before we know it, it’ll be autumn again.
+Knowing about these foods will help you overcome your cold.

 So, enjoy the article!
 We will talk to you again tomorrow.